nilspwalter/nilspwalter.github.io/_news/announcement_talk_essen.md

 ---

-I was invited to give a talk at the <a href="https://www.ikim.uk-essen.de/">  Institute for Artificial Intelligence in Medicine<a>.
+I was invited to give a talk at the <a href="https://www.ikim.uk-essen.de/">  Institute for Artificial Intelligence in Medicine<a> in Essen.
 The slides are available <a href="assets/pdf/talk_essen.pdf"> here<a>.